CodeMaestro1000/Image2HTML/readMe.md

 Run the `main.py` file.

 ### Edge Detection
-Use the trackbars to tune the values for edge detection until you can see the paper clearly as in the image below:
+Use the trackbars to tune the values for edge detection until you can see the paper clearly as in the image below

 ![Edge Detection Image](https://drive.google.com/uc?export=view&id=1-q4wJ2qX_yhpXqUnFlba78gG87ZYUw9o)

 ### Outline